-To query a partitioned table, you use CONTAINS in the WHERE clause of a SELECT statement as you query a regular table.
+To query a partitioned table, use CONTAINS in the WHERE clause of a SELECT statement as you query a regular table.
 You can query the entire table or a single partition.
 However, if you are using the ORDER BY SCORE clause, Oracle recommends that you query single partitions unless you include a range predicate that limits the query to a single partition.

-Creating an Index Online
+3.1.6 Creating an Index Online

-When it is not practical to lock up your base table for indexing because of ongoing updates, you can create your index online with the ONLINE parameter of CREATE INDEX.
-This way an application with heavy DML need not stop updating the base table for indexing.
+When it is not practical to lock your base table for indexing because of ongoing updates, you can create your index online with the ONLINE parameter of CREATE INDEX statement.
+This way an application with frequent inserts, updates, or deletes does not have to stop updating the base table for indexing.